Liu Ailing: International career

 At the 1991 FIFA Women's World Cup, Liu played the full 80 minutes in all four of China's games.
 The hosts reached the quarter-finals before losing 1–0 to Sweden.
 In the first ever FIFA Women's World Cup match, Liu scored twice in China's 4–0 win over eventual finalists Norway on 16 November 1991.

-In 1996 she won the silver medal with the Chinese team.
-She played all five matches and scored one goal.
+At the 1996 Atlanta Olympics, she won the silver medal with the Chinese team when she played all five matches and scored one goal.

-At the 1997 AFC Women's Championship Liu scored four goals in China's 10–0 semi-final win over Taiwan and two goals in the 2–0 final win over obdurate North Korea.
+At the 1997 AFC Women's Championship, Liu scored four goals in China's 10–0 semi-final win over Taiwan and two goals in the 2–0 final win over obdurate North Korea.
 She was named tournament MVP.
 Liu was named in the 16-player All-Star team at the 1999 FIFA Women's World Cup.
 She scored the winning goal in the 2–1 first round win over Sweden and two more in the 5–0 semi-final rout of defending champions Norway, securing China's place in the final, where they lost a controversial penalty shootout to the United States.

 In 2000, she was a member of the Chinese team which finished fifth in the Olympic women's tournament.
 She played all three matches.

-In 2003 Liu took a role as deputy secretary general of the Beijing Football Association.
+In 2003, Liu took a role as deputy secretary general of the Beijing Football Association.
 Following the playing retirement of Liu and influential contemporaries like Sun Wen and Zhao Lihong, the Chinese national team went into sharp decline, culminating in an 8–0 defeat by Germany at the 2004 Athens Olympics.
-In June 2007 Liu was running the only girls' football school in Beijing, when it closed through lack of interest.
+In June 2007, Liu was running the only girls' football school in Beijing, when it closed through lack of interest.